JYang365/documentation-site/docs/Training vMATS/(S3) Terminal Controller Training vMATS/11. Emergency & Abnormal Situations/README.md

-# Emergency & Abnormal Situations
+# 11. Emergency and Abnormal Situations

-Controllers must be prepared to manage abnormal and emergency situations safely and efficiently.
+## 11.1 General

+Emergency and abnormal situations require immediate, structured, and decisive action.

+The Approach Controller shall prioritise safety while maintaining separation and providing assistance to the affected aircraft.

 ---

-## Types of Situations
+## 11.2 Types of Situations

+Emergency and abnormal situations may include:

-- Radio failure (7600)
+- Radio communication failure (SSR 7600)
-- Emergency (7700)
+- General emergency (SSR 7700)
-- Unlawful interference (7500)
+- Unlawful interference (SSR 7500)
-- Aircraft technical issues
+- Aircraft technical or operational issues

+The Approach Controller shall remain vigilant for both declared and undeclared emergencies.

 ---

-## Controller Priorities
+## 11.3 Controller Priorities

+The Approach Controller shall prioritise:

-1. Ensure safety of aircraft
+1. Safety of the aircraft
-2. Maintain separation
+2. Maintenance of separation
-3. Provide assistance
+3. Provision of assistance

+All other operations shall be secondary.

 ---

-## Radio Failure

-Controllers shall:
-- Continue to provide separation
-- Anticipate aircraft intentions
-- Protect expected routing

----

-## Emergency Handling
+## 11.4 Initial Actions

+Upon identification of an emergency or abnormal situation, the Approach Controller shall:

+- Acknowledge the situation immediately
+- Identify the nature of the problem (if not already known)
 - Provide priority handling
-- Minimise workload for the pilot
+- Ensure the frequency remains clear
-- Coordinate with other units
+- Maintain situational awareness of all traffic

+Immediate action is critical.

 ---

-## Go-Arounds

-- Issue clear instructions
+## 11.5 Radio Communication Failure (7600)

+The Approach Controller shall:

+- Continue to transmit instructions assuming the aircraft can receive
+- Apply procedural separation where required
+- Anticipate aircraft intentions based on flight plan and procedures
-- Protect missed approach path
+- Protect the expected routing and airspace

-- Reintegrate aircraft safely
+The Approach Controller shall not assume communication has been restored without confirmation.

 ---

+## 11.6 Emergency Handling (7700 / Declared Emergency)

+The Approach Controller shall:

+- Provide immediate priority handling
+- Ensure the runway or required airspace is available
+- Issue clear and concise instructions
+- Avoid unnecessary questioning
+- Coordinate with adjacent units and emergency services

+The Approach Controller shall minimise workload for the pilot.

+---

+## 11.7 Unlawful Interference (7500)

+The Approach Controller shall:

+- Handle the situation discreetly
+- Avoid broadcasting sensitive information
+- Follow established security procedures
+- Continue providing service unless otherwise directed

+---

+## 11.8 Communication Discipline

+During emergency situations, the Approach Controller shall:

+- Keep transmissions concise and relevant
+- Use plain language where necessary
+- Avoid frequency congestion
+- Ensure all instructions are clearly understood

+---

+## 11.9 Coordination

+The Approach Controller shall:

+- Coordinate with Tower, ACC, and adjacent sectors
+- Share relevant and accurate information
+- Ensure all units are aware of the situation

+Coordination shall not delay support to the aircraft.

+---

+## 11.10 Limitations

+The Approach Controller shall not:

+- Delay action while seeking complete information
+- Overload the pilot with unnecessary instructions
+- Compromise separation or safety for efficiency
+- Assume the situation is resolved without confirmation

+---

-## Key Principle
+## 11.11 Key Principle

+Emergency handling shall be immediate, structured, and prioritised.

+The Approach Controller shall:

+- Act without delay
+- Maintain separation
+- Provide assistance

-> In abnormal situations, safety overrides all other considerations.
+Safety shall always take precedence over all other considerations.